 “What!” cried the ants in surprise, “haven’t you stored anything away for the winter?
 What in the world were you doing for the whole of last summer?”
 “I didn’t have time to store any food,” complained the grasshopper.
 “I was so busy playing music that before I knew it the summer was gone.”

-However, if you are always overwhelmed and crazy busy because of your studies or work, you will waste your youth without enjoying life, your health will deteriorate, and your friends will forget you and move on as “Forever is Over” put it:
+However, if you are always overwhelmed by many tasks that need to be done and busy to the point of exhaustion because of your studies, work, or other obligations you will waste your youth without enjoying life, your health will deteriorate (e.g., it can actually cause you to eat and sleep poorly, exercise very little, you are more likely to engage in binge-eating, binge-drinking, and binge watching behaviors due to increased stress), and your friends will forget you and move on as “Forever is Over” put it:

 You need to breathe in the vibes, savour the moments, for soon your friends will scatter and you will be left with a fat wife, spoilt kids, and an enormous mortgage!

 Or even the Bible: “The ground of a certain rich man yielded plentifully.
 And he thought within himself, saying, ‘What shall I do, since I have no room to store my crops?’
 So he said, ‘I will do this: I will pull down my barns and build greater, and there I will store all my crops and my goods.
 And I will say to my soul, “Soul, you have many goods laid up for many years; take your ease; eat, drink, and be merry.”
-But God said to him, “Fool!
-This night your soul will be required of you; then whose will those things be which you have provided?,” Lk.
+But God said to him, ‘You fool!
+This very night your life will be demanded from you.
+Then who will get what you have prepared for yourself?’
+Lk.
 12, 13-40.